-Marilyn Hyland is currently the president of the Marilyn Hyland Agency which develops and implements integrated marketing strategies for a wide variety of businesses and organizations, including the Indiana and Ohio Railroad; the Esquire Theatre; the City of Lawrenceburg, Indiana; Cincinnati Public Schools; the U.S. Army; and numerous political candidates and issues.
+Marilyn Hyland is currently the president of the Marilyn Hyland Agency, which develops and implements integrated marketing strategies for a wide variety of businesses and organizations, including the Indiana and Ohio Railroad; Esquire Theatre; City of Lawrenceburg, Indiana; Cincinnati Public Schools; U.S. Army; numerous political candidates and issues.
 Before starting her own agency, Ms. Hyland was Director of Market Research for Kenner Products in Cincinnati.

-Ms. Hyland has a long list of civic contributions including terms as a Board Member for Clifton Town Meeting and as Vice President for the Clifton Theatre Corporation.
+Ms. Hyland has a long list of civic contributions, including terms as a Board Member for Clifton Town Meeting and Vice President for the Clifton Theatre Corporation.
 Marilyn was integral to saving the Esquire Theatre in the 1980s.

 Robert Krikorian, PhD, is Professor of Psychiatry & Behavioral Neuroscience at the University of Cincinnati Academic Health Center.
 His clinical program, the Cognitive Disorders Center, provides comprehensive diagnostic evaluations for people with cognitive disorders.
 He also directs the Cognitive Aging Program, in which research studies are performed to investigate interventions for memory enhancement and dementia prevention in older adults.

-He is committed to restoring a full-service and specialty services market in Clifton and to the development of nutrition educational programs for the community and collaboration with local food producers.
+He is committed to restoring a full-service and specialty-services market in Clifton, and to the development of nutrition educational programs for the community in collaboration with local food producers.

 Dana is currently the principle behind his company Dubay, which works with creative companies to sell their work in advertising.
-Dana has a diverse background in representing talent in production, post production and music in his line of work.
+Dana has a diverse background in representing talent in production, post production and music.

-Rama Kasturi, PhD is a Biophysical Chemist by training.
-She started her career as a Staff Scientist for P&G and finished up at the University of Cincinnati, College of Medicine, where she taught Medical Pharmacology until 2013.
+Rama Kasturi, PhD, is a Biophysical Chemist.
+She started her career as a staff scientist for P&G and finished up at the University of Cincinnati, College of Medicine, where she taught Medical Pharmacology until 2013.
 She is currently retired from professional life and is now actively engaged in volunteer activities designed to improve the community that she and her family live in.
-She currently serves as a CTM trustee, and has been working as an advisor to the Board of the Clifton Market since May 2014, with a primary focus on fundraising.
+She currently serves as a Clifton Town Meeting trustee, and has been working as an advisor to Clifton Market’s Board of Directors since May 2014, with a primary focus on fundraising.

-Rama is responsible for the E-Waste partnership with the city this past spring and the current city partnership to provide a recycling dumpster for the neighborhood in Clifton Market’s parking lot.
+Rama is responsible for the e-waste partnership with the city and the current city partnership to provide a recycling dumpster for the neighborhood in Clifton Market’s parking lot.

-I’ve lived in Clifton for 32 years and have worked at Procter & Gamble for 30 years.
-My wife Chris has lived here for 22 years and we have two sons, Mackenzie and Spencer.
+Ben Pantoja has lived in Clifton for 32 years.
+He worked at P & G for 30 years.
+His wife, Chris, has lived here for 22 years and they have two sons, Mackenzie and Spencer.

-Ben has been a Trustee with CTM for 6 years, including 2 years as Vice President and 2 years as President.
-As President, he was able to persuade both CTM and CBPA to approve a resolution stating that the best use of the former Keller’s IGA would be to open another grocery store.
-This resolution was shared at City Hall and was instrumental in discouraging developers to purchase the property for other uses, making it easier for Clifton Market to negotiate a purchase agreement with Steve Goessling.
+Ben has been a trustee with Clifton Town Meeting for six years, including two years as Vice President and two years as President.
+As President, he was able to persuade both Clifton Town Meeting and CBPA to approve a resolution stating that the best use of the former Keller’s IGA would be to open another grocery store.
+This resolution was shared at City Hall and was instrumental in discouraging developers from purchasing the property for other uses.
+This made it easier for Clifton Market to negotiate a purchase agreement with Steve Goessling.

-After December, Ben will have served 6 years with CTM and will be term limited.
-He would like the next phase of his service to Clifton to help the Market get off to a great start.
+Ben has served six years with Clifton Town Meeting and will be term limited.
+He would like the next phase of his service help the Market get off to a great start.

-Shaun is currently a community documentation liaison for Red Hat and the coordinator behind Gnome User Docs.
-He is also a current board member of Clifton Town Meeting.
+Shaun McCance is currently a community documentation liaison for Red Hat and the coordinator behind Gnome User Docs.
+He is also a current Board member of Clifton Town Meeting.
 Previously he worked for CISCO and Wolfram research.
-With over a decade of involvement in the opensource community, Shaun has significant experience in working with community sourced projects.
+With over a decade of involvement in the opensource community, Shaun has significant experience in working with community-sourced projects.